 Using enumerated types simplifies the generated code because it contains the names of the values rather than integers.

 If Variant Legend is not available, on the Debug tab, select Information Overlays > Variant Conditions.

-By default, the Variant Condition Legend displays the variant condition annotation and the variant condition during simulation.
+By default, the Variant Condition Legend displays the variant condition annotation, the variant condition during simulation, and the source of the variant condition variables.
 To view the variant condition in the generated code, select the Show generated code conditions option in the Variant Condition Legend window.

 In the Variant Condition Legend, the variant conditions on the blocks are

 v is the variant

 You can click through the hyperlinked variant annotations to observe which parts of